 Wherever practical, public sewer systems (such as municipal wastewater treatment plants and collection systems) are recommended for the collection and treatment of household wastewater.
 Residential OWTSs shall only be used where it has been demonstrated that public sewer facilities are not feasible or available and where site conditions are suitable to support OWTSs.
-Public sewer systems to collect and treat wastewater are preferred; however, the trend away from building new or expanding existing wastewater treatment plants, combined with development further from existing wastewater treatment plants will increase the reliance on OWTSs as a long-term method of wastewater treatment for many New York State residents.
+Public sewer systems to collect and treat wastewater are preferred; however, the trend away from building new or expanding existing wastewater treatment plants, combined with development further from existing wastewater treatment plants, now with development further from existing wastewater treatment for many New York State residents.
 New York State residents and visitors to New York also frequent summer camps, restaurants, motels, mobile home parks, recreation and tourist facilities that rely on OWTSs.